terra-campaigns/terraSystem/srd.md

 #### Taxonomy {-}

-- "You" and "Your" are used interchangeably to refer to players and their characters.
-For disambiguation "Player(s)" is used when referring to the player outside the context of their character.
+- "You"/"Your" are used to refer to players and their characters, interchangeably.
 - "Challenge" is used to represent anything that is antagonistic to you, be that an NPC, the environment, etc.
-- Meta game concepts, stats and currencies are marked as *italic*.
+- Meta game concepts, stats and currencies are marked in *italic*.
 - Book references are marked in `code`, they might be accompanied by page ranges.